priemum/node-moviefy-1/README.md

 Moviefy is a website for movies and directors.
 Here you can find your favorite directors and their most ranked movies.

-Node js website made with 💚 from invalidmarkup369

 Demo of the website can be found here: https://node-moviefy.herokuapp.com/